 appropriate action

 Superintendent Frenchie Causey reported that Road and Bridge fixed the doors at the Tax Office.
 He stated that the motor at the county well burned up and they fixed that as well as mowed around the EOC.
 Superintendent Causey also stated that they processed the material for Ave F in Marathon.
-He also state they marked the Cottonwood Creek Road and working in the Judges Office.
-Mowing right of ways in Marathon continues and they set the post for the signs on Loop Road but the signs are not in place yet, stated Causey.
-The recycling trailer down South.
+He also state they marked the Cottonwood Creek Road and are working in the Judges Office.
+Mowing right of ways in Marathon continues and they set the post for the signs on Loop Road but the signs are not in place yet, stated Causey, and that the recycling trailer down South has been positioned.

 Commissioner Garrett asked about CASI cook-off and the maintaining the roads and the cost to the County for the maintenance.